Crabman-DF-Mods/dwarven-wilds/README.md

 - DFFD downloads: https://dffd.bay12games.com/who.php?id=5705
 - Github sources: https://github.com/Crabman-DF-Mods

-## Installation

-There are 7 folders here, each for a different portion of the mod:
-- __Utility:__ contains materials, body parts and body plans shared by multiple other modules.
-Installing this module by itself will do nothing at all, and __the other modules depend on this one__.
-- __Spoiler Free:__ contains the "hearthian" creatures/civ, and the "ghost matter" material (which aren't spoilers because you find out about them at the start of the game).
-- __Nomai:__ contains the Nomai creatures/civ.
-Their existence/appearance is not a spoiler since they are seen at the start of the game in the hearthian museum before you even get in your spaceship, but some aspects of their culture (and therefore civ) are sort of spoilers.
-- __Hollow's Lantern:__ contains content found on "Hollow's Lantern", the moon of the planet "Brittle Hollow".
-- __Giant's Deep:__ contains content from the planet "Giant's Deep".
-- __Dark Bramble:__ contains content from the planet "Dark Bramble".
-- __Echoes of the Eye:__ contains content from the Echoes of the Eye DLC.

-Decide which of these modules you want (__note, you always need "Utility", because the other modules depend on it__), and copy-paste all the files in the corresponding folder into `/raw/objects/`.
-If you ever decide to change to a different, more spoilery version, just dump that folder's files in as well (you'll probably want to generate a new world when doing this though).

-## When to Install Each Module
+## When you are safe from spoilers

-If you want to know which modules you can install without spoilers:
+If you want to know how much you need to play before you can install safely without spoilers:

-- __Utility:__ you must always install this one to use the other modules.
-It has no spoilers (unless you read its code) because it doesn't do anything by itself, it just supplements the other modules.
-- __Spoiler Free:__ as this module has no spoilers (it's all stuff you find right at the start of the game), you can enable this immediately.
-- __Nomai:__ the spoilers in this module all pertain to the culture of the nomai (since their appearance/existence itself is not a spoiler), discovered through the writings they left behind.
+- __Nomai:__ the spoilers with nomai all pertain to their culture (since their appearance/existence itself is not a spoiler), discovered through the writings they left behind.
 Enable this when you have read a lot of nomaian writings and feel like you understand their culture and what their interests are.
 - __Hollow's Lantern:__ explore Hollow's Lantern (the moon floating around Brittle Hollow), you'll find information there about something you likely already saw on Timber Hearth (the starting planet), and this information is a spoiler.
 - __Giant's Deep:__ this one is really simple, just visit Giant's Deep, and go anywhere underwater, then look down.
-You'll see all this module has to offer below you.
-- __Dark Bramble:__ you should thoughrougly explore the Dark Bramble and Ember Twin planets before enabling this module.
+- __Dark Bramble:__ you should thoughrougly explore the Dark Bramble and Ember Twin planets.
 A good long comb through both should reveal everything (and all information about) the things you'll find in this module.
-- __Echoes of the Eye:__ I recommend completing the DLC before enabling this module.
+- __Echoes of the Eye:__ I recommend completing the DLC.
 Everything related to the DLC will be in the bottom-right area of the rumor map/shiplog, with blue colored "rumor boxes", but unfortunately there is no way to be specific about how you'll know you've completed it without it being some kind of spoiler.
 To say it vaguely, you will have found _at least_ 12 DLC shiplog/rumor boxes, and you will have solved some sort of thing you've been working towards in the DLC, and it won't involve the game credits rolling (only the base game ending and joke endings have credits).

+## Manual Spoiler Removal

+If you wish to play this mod without spoilers, you CAN manually remove the spoilery files. files ending with `_ow` are safe even if you just booted the game up 10 minutes ago, and to avoid spoilers for each of the things listed above, you can unzip the mod, go into `/objects`, and delete the files that end in the thing you're avoiding spoilers for.

 ## Content